awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 ## Creating an AWS KMS customer managed key to use with query editor v2<a name="query-editor-v2-kms-key"></a>

-**To create a symmetric customer managed key**:
+**To create a symmetric encryption customer managed key**:

-You can create a symmetric customer managed key to encrypt query editor v2 resources using the AWS KMS console or AWS KMS API operations\.
-For instructions about creating a key, see [Creating symmetric AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
+You can create a symmetric encryption customer managed key to encrypt query editor v2 resources using the AWS KMS console or AWS KMS API operations\.
+For instructions about creating a key, see [Creating symmetric encryption AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.

 **Key policy**